JeremyZhao1998/DAVoteNet-release/README.md

 ### 2.1.2 Install `pytorch3d`

+We implement voting and aggregation modules by [pytorch3d](https://github.com/facebookresearch/pytorch3d), instead of the original CUDA layers by [VoteNet](https://github.com/facebookresearch/votenet).
+The following command will install the latest stable version of pytorch3d which fits for your CUDA version, but the compiling process may take quite some time, just be patient:

 ```bash
 pip install "git+https://github.com/facebookresearch/pytorch3d.git@stable"
 ```

-We implement voting and aggregation modules by [pytorch3d](https://github.com/facebookresearch/pytorch3d), instead of the original CUDA layers by [VoteNet](https://github.com/facebookresearch/votenet).

 ### 2.1.3 Install other requirements